2025: A Whirlwind Year for Skills Policy, What’s Next for 2026?

 Evaluate skills gaps and ageing.
 Build versatility in digital, data, and regulatory domains to minimise shortage risks and keep institutional knowledge despite turnover.
 Also, focus on inclusive leadership.

-Automation will transform most jobs, prioritising human skills in problem-solving across disciplines.
+Automation and AI first policies will transform most jobs, prioritising human skills in problem-solving across disciplines.
 Human creativity, empathy and teamwork will productively integrate with efficiency.
 Technical skills should connect humanities and STEM.

 Skills audits, micro-learning, and mentor guidance enabled through internal job rotations and external partnerships.
 Leaders should exemplify continuous learning.
 Incentivise upskilling via subsidised classes in emerging domains.
 Promote peer coaching too.